Public Notice of Pollution – St Johns County

 Pursuant to Section 403.077, F.S., the Florida Department of Environmental Protection informed local Historic City News reporters that they have received the following Public Notice of Pollution for a reportable release that occurred within St Johns County.

-St Johns County Environmental Division Manager Tony Cubbedge completed his initial report of the incident on Friday, December 13th.
-The incident, Sawgrass Waste Water Treatment Facilitator, Case Number: 20196948, reportedly began at about 3:55 p.m.
-Thursday evening and continued for about 45-minutes, until about 10:30 p.m.
+St Johns County Environmental Division Manager Tony Cubbedge completed his initial report of the incident on Wednesday, December 18th.
+The incident, Santorini Court, State Watch Office Case Number: 20197052, reportedly began at about 2:45 p.m.
+Wednesday afternoon and continued for about 30-minutes, until about 3:10 p.m.

-“Operators were transferring effluent from one digestor to another and the valve was not fully closed causing an overflow which reached a stormwater inlet,” Cubbedge said in his initial report.

-The area was sanitized, warning signs placed at the site and ponds, and water quality monitoring has begun.
+“A contractor cracked a 4″ force main at 268 Santorini Court.
+A pit was dug and contained most of the spill until St Johns County crews arrived to repair the line.
+Approximately 500-gallons flowed into a storm drain and storm water pond in the subdivision,” Cubbedge said in his initial report.

 St Johns County was the only county affected by the incident, the report notes said.

+“The pond was not discharging, and no surface waters were impacted.
+The area was sanitized, storm drain vacuumed, and warning signs were posted at the pond.
+Water quality monitoring has begun at the site as well,” Cubbedge concluded.

 Added information on this incident may be available.
-The name of the incident is “Sawgrass Waste Water Treatment Facility” and the reporting agency is 10047 W. Sawgrass Dr, Ponte Vedra Beach, FL 32082.
+The name of the incident is “Santorini Court” and the reporting agency is Anastasia Island Waste Water Treatment Facility, 860 W 16th St, St. Augustine, FL 32086.

 Be part of the story -- post a comment